xregistry/spec/core/spec.md

   - A value of `true` indicates the client MAY specify the `id` of a Version during its creation process
 - `groups.resources.latest`
-  - Indicated whether support for client-side selection of the "latest" Version of a Resource is supported
+  - Indicates whether support for client-side selection of the "latest" Version of a Resource is supported
   - Type: Boolean (`true` or `false`, case sensitive)
   - OPTIONAL